top of page

 It's so easy to self-publish a book and it can be very tempting to press "publish" soon after the first draft is finished, but how would you feel if you opened your newly published book and saw an error immediately?

-This can be prevented by a thorough copy-edit followed by a proofread, giving you a book you’re proud to be the author of.
+This can be prevented by a thorough copy-edit followed by a proofread, producing a book you’re proud to be the author of.

-If you’re unsure whether your book needs to be copy-edited or proofread, or both, please contact us on 0758 2630613 or info@rawritersforhire.com for a free initial consultation.
+If you’re unsure whether your book needs to be copy-edited or proofread, or both, please contact us at info@rawritersforhire.com or schedule a free initial consultation to receive a free sample edit or proofread of 500-1,000 words.

 bottom of page